mathie/mathie.github.io/_posts/2005/2005-10-31-command-line-raw-manipulation.markdown

 That takes your original raw image, converts it to NetPBM's PPM format, scales it down to a quarter of the original size, and outputs a JPEG file.
 Just for bonus points, it also tells you how long the conversion has taken.
 Which, on my laptop, is about 20 - 30 seconds each...
 Still, it means the resulting images can be quickly viewed, and even passed around elsewhere (by email or uploading to a web site) without abusing vast quantities of bandwidth!

-<strong>Update</strong> Or, if you use the <code>-h</code> switch to dcraw, it'll produce half-size images, which gives the rest less data to work with!
+**Update** Or, if you use the <code>-h</code> switch to dcraw, it'll produce half-size images, which gives the rest less data to work with!
 So it's now completing each image in 4 - 5 seconds.
 I've also added <code>-a</code> to do automatic white balance correction.
 Which makes the bash function I've just committed:

 {% highlight bash %}
 raw_to_web_jpegs()